How to be a model in Europe

 There are different types of modelling.
 Next, we describe the most important:

-• Photography models need to know how to express different feelings and emotions.
+- Photography models need to know how to express different feelings and emotions.
 You don't necessarily have to be connected to the fashion world although the two are often related.
+These models often work in advertising and magazine shoots.

-• Art models who pose for sculptors, painters and other artists.
+- Art models who pose for sculptors, painters and other artists.
+They must be able to hold poses for extended periods of time.

-• Fitness models that work in advertising for gyms or sports brands and flaunt a well defined body.
+- Fitness models that work in advertising for gyms or sports brands and flaunt a well-defined body.
+They often participate in health and wellness campaigns.

-• Body parts models are those that focus on a particular body part.
+- Body parts models are those that focus on a particular body part.
 E.g. an eye model for eyeglasses or a hand model for commercials.
+They must have distinct features that stand out.

 Height